Wind-turbine aerodynamics: Axial momentum and the Lanchester–Betz–Joukowsky limit

 Energy in fluid is contained in four different forms: gravitational potential energy, thermodynamic pressure, kinetic energy from the velocity and finally thermal energy.
 Gravitational and thermal energy have a negligible effect on the energy extraction process.
-From a macroscopic point of view, the air flow about the wind turbine is at atmospheric pressure.
+From a macroscopic point of view, the air flow around the wind turbine is at atmospheric pressure.
 If pressure is constant then only kinetic energy is extracted.
 However up close near the rotor itself the air velocity is constant as it passes through the rotor plane.
 This is because of conservation of mass: the air that passes through the rotor cannot slow down because it needs to stay out of the way of the air behind it.
 So at the rotor the energy is extracted by a pressure drop.
-The air directly behind the wind turbine is at sub-atmospheric pressure; the air in front is under greater than atmospheric pressure.
+The air directly behind the wind turbine is at sub-atmospheric pressure; the air in front is at greater than atmospheric pressure.
 It is this high pressure in front of the wind turbine that deflects some of the upstream air around the turbine.

 Frederick W. Lanchester was the first to study this phenomenon in application to ship propellers; five years later Nikolai Yegorovich Zhukovsky and Albert Betz independently arrived at the same results.
 It is believed that each researcher was not aware of the others' work because of World War I and the Bolshevik Revolution.
 Formally, the proceeding limit should thus be referred to as the Lanchester–Betz–Joukowsky limit.
 In general Albert Betz is credited with this accomplishment because he published his work in a journal that had wide circulation, while the other two published it in the publication associated with their respective institutions.
 Thus it is widely known as simply the Betz Limit.